Here’s a guide to Japanese macrobiotic diet so you can make perfectly balanced meals at home!

 Once the weather cools down and the fall leaves are everywhere, root vegetables grow in plenty.
 These vegetables give us enough starch and warmth to keep our bodies toasty.

 The same applies to locally grown produce as well.
-Consume what

 The Japanese macrobiotic diet consists of: